Fr\'echet Quantum Supergroups: Non-formal deformation of superspaces

-We first start with the exposition of the concrete approach developed by DeWitt, Rogers, Tuynman,... (see \cite{DeWitt:1984,Rogers:2007,Tuynman:2005}).
-The essence of this approach consists to replace the basis field $\gR$ by a real supercommutative superalgebra $\superA$ in all the geometric constructions.
+We start with some recalls about the concrete approach of supergeometry developed by DeWitt, Rogers, Tuynman,... (see \cite{DeWitt:1984,Rogers:2007,Tuynman:2005}).
+The essence of this approach consists of replacing the basis field $\gR$ by a real supercommutative superalgebra $\superA$ in all the geometric constructions.